Bangkok Hotels – Tips and Recommendations

 - Has 2 bars and 2 dining options.
 Own organic coffee brand sourced from Chiang Mai and the coffee is sold in-house.
 Restaurant has a French Mediterranean menu.
 Has Anzuki (Japanese restaurant) on premises but doesn’t belong to Hansar.

 - Both the swimming pool and fitness center are shared with Hansar residence guests.
 (Not crowded though).
-The swimming pool and 19th floor terrace are cantilever over the main structure which gives guests excellent views of the golf course nearby.
+The swimming pool and 19th floor terrace are cantilevered over the main structure which gives guests excellent views of the golf course nearby.

 - Special features – Guests can check out, leave luggage at the lobby and hang out at pool area where they can freshen up and take a shower before departing.
 Offers a 10% for guests who have stayed before to encourage them to come back.
 Also has a promotional offer which includes a one day BTS pass.
 Guests who book directly through the hotel’s website get a free massage or a dining voucher & free drinks.